keonwoo98/42_Eduthon/README.md

 42Seoul Dash Project Team **La(라)**

-This project will offer you an opportunity to learn about bitmap structure and image processing basics.
+This project will give you an opportunity to learn about bitmap structure and basics of image processing.

 ##  👨‍👨‍👦 **Team Members**
 - keokim (Leader)